P.C. Rossin Professor and Chair

-Dr. Diplas has authored 75 publications in refereed journals, 74 refereed conference papers, 11 book contributions, and given numerous invited lectures, keynote addresses and presentations.
+Dr. Diplas has authored more than 75 publications in refereed journals, more than 80 refereed conference papers, 11 book contributions, and given numerous invited lectures, keynote addresses and presentations.
 A former NSF National Young Investigator Award recipient, in 2012 Diplas received the H.A.
 Einstein Award from ASCE for his significant contributions to the understanding of river mechanics, erosional processes and sediment transport.
 In 2010 ASCE awarded him the Karl Emil Hilgard Prize for the year’s best hydraulics paper, which was published in the Journal of Hydraulic Engineering.
 During the spring semester of 2007 Diplas was the Braun Intertec Visiting Professor in the department of civil engineering at the University of Minnesota.
 Before joining Lehigh in 2013, Diplas served on the faculty of Virginia Tech for 25 years.
 In 1999 he founded the Baker Environmental Hydraulics Laboratory and served as its director for 14 years.

 Dr. Diplas teaches courses in Fluid Mechanics, Open Channel Flow, Watershed Management, and River Mechanics.
 In 1993 he received a Certificate of Teaching Excellence from Virginia Tech.
 He has guided 44 M.S. and Ph.D. theses to completion.
 Six of his former Ph.D. students currently serve in academia as faculty members, while others play a leading role in various government agencies and the industry.
 Presently, he is advising five Ph.D. students and one M.S. student.
 He has also supervised 11 postdoctoral researchers and visiting faculty.
 Has served on the editorial board of many journals and co-organized two international conferences.